jakatt/homebridge-aldesVMC/README.md

 ## Notes

 *   This plugin does not currently support polling.
 The status in HomeKit will update when you control the device via HomeKit or when Homebridge restarts.
 If you control the VMC via the Aldes app or other means, HomeKit may show an outdated status.
-*   The mapping between HomeKit fan speeds and Aldes modes ('V', 'Y', 'X') is based on common interpretations.
+*   The mapping between HomeKit fan speeds (0%, 50%, 100%) and Aldes modes ('V', 'Y', 'X') is defined in the plugin code.

 ## License